ceekeh/Linkedin-Devops/README.md

 the notifier notifies the handler , this happens whenevre you hv a change in this task it wil trigger the handler if ders no change in the task the handler wont be triggerd

-17)     TEMPLATE MODULE  ... illustrated with installing tomcat so we use template module when you are copying the dynamic files, file that change, meaining a file that has a variable that run
+17)     TEMPLATE MODULE  ... illustrated with installing tomcat using jinja2 template to replace server.xml so we use template module when you are copying the dynamic files, file that change, meaining a file that has a variable that run